 agrimony, avocado, blackberry, catnip, chamomile, chrysanthemum, cistus, cleavers, comfrey, echinacea, evening primrose, fennel, giant hyssop, gorse, grape, guava, hawthorn, heather, hemp agrimony, honeysuckle, hyssop, jasmine, lavender, lemon balm, lemon geranium, lemon grass, lemon verbena, lime, liquorice, mallow, marigold, mexican tea, milk thistle, mint(s), mountain grape, nasturtium, nettle, olive, orange, passion fruit, peach, pennyroyal, perilla, plantain, portuguese green tea, raspberry, rosa rugosa, rosemary, rue, sage, self-heal, st john’s wort, strawberry tree, spanish tea, stevia, wild carrot, willow, wild strawberry, wormwood, yarrow.

 At the beginning we bought about 100 trees and shrubs.
-All from local companies.
-Of those I reckon 20 survived and none are any bigger than the trees we later started off from seed.
+All from semi-local companies.
+Of those I reckon 20 have survived but none have grown any faster than trees we later started off from seed.
 Why?
-Because commercially-grown stock is raised in a totally artificial environment.
-So if you are thinking of planting up a large area quickly, bear this in mind.
-Either find a supplier who grows outdoors and uses no chemicals, or do-it-yourself from seed.
-The latter being by far the best, as it is a lot cheaper, very easy, and the plants have fewer problems adapting when they are finally transplanted.
+Because commercially-grown stock is raised in a totally artificial environment, so when you subsequently plant them out they suffer shock.
+If you are thinking of planting up a large area quickly, bear this in mind, and only buy from a dealer who is close by and grows outside with the minimum of inputs.
+Or better still from seed.
+A lot cheaper, very easy, and the plants have fewer problems adapting when they are finally transplanted.

 Tip – when sowing pips remove the shell first (if it has one).
 Tap gently with a hammer until you hear it crack.